tanutarou/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used an Adam as optimizer because it is known as good choice on the first try.
 But recent year, [this research](https://arxiv.org/abs/1705.08292) says Adaptive optimization may be not better than SGD.
 So, we should consider other optimizer in practice.
 However, I have no time to do that.

 Next, I used batch_size=128 because I have enough memory to run this batch_size.
+And I used number of epoch=100 because I considered it is enough epoch for this simple model.

 Finally, I used learning rate=0.001.
 I tried to change it, but the validation score did not improve.